|

 remedy.
 Writs are less common than appeals, and most are summarily

 denied without an opinion.
-The Courts of Appeal handle about 8,000
+The Courts of Appeal handle about

-extraordinary writ petitions every year.
+8,000 extraordinary writ petitions every year.

 The state is divided into six appellate districts based on geography.

-The published decisions of the Court of Appeal are binding on all
+The published decisions of the Court of Appeal are binding on

-panels.
-A panel consists of three justices, and two must agree in
+binding on other panels.
+A panel consists of three justices,

-order to reach a decision.
+and two must agree in order to reach a decision.

 District headquarters for the Courts of Appeal are located